joewiz/joewiz.github.io/_posts/2021-05-30-converting-roman-numerals-with-xquery-xslt.md

 1. Continuing from right-to-left, the next number checked is 5.
 Since 5 is greater than the previous number (1), 5 is added to the "running total" (1), yielding a value of 6.
 1. With all numerals exhausted, the function returns the final "running total": 6.

-The `fold-right()` function is responsible for the logic starting with line 4.
+The `fold-right()` function is responsible for the logic starting with step 4.
 Starting with a default "running total" of 0 and a default "previous number" of 0 (these two default values comprise the function's `[0, 0]` array), it begins running through each of the integers from right to left, one at a time.
 After each comparison, it updates the `$accumulator` variable with the new pair of values for the "running total" and "previous number."
 Once it's finished, we can access the final total by looking up the first value in the array returned by the `fold-right()` function.

 A more complex example is "xliv", or 44: